Samantha Markle Says Thomas Is Doing ‘Great’ After Months Of Pleading With Meghan Over His Health Concerns

 At any rate, the dad has remained silent recently, with the rest of the Markle clan taking the spotlight.
 Notable is nephew Tyler Dooley, who’s on the first season of MTV’s The Royal World.
 He’s obviously not a royal, but Meghan’s popularity means that the network wanted him on the show if only to hear tidbits about what he thinks about his aunt and the family drama.

-Samantha is also about to make some waves with a tell-all book, which is believed to have a release date close to the birth of the Duchess’ first baby with Prince Harry.
+Samantha is also about to make some waves with a tell-all book, which is believed to have a release date close to the birth of the duchess’s first baby with Prince Harry.